 Too Dumb to Fool: A particularly messy variant.
 If a Navigator takes The Lidless Stare up to Master level, anyone who looks into their Warp Eye has to pass a Toughness test or die immediately—unless their Intelligence is less than 20.
 As a comparison, the minimum starting Intelligence is 27...

 War for Fun and Profit: Literally in the case of war-related Endeavours.
-A Rogue Trader can act as a mercenary force broker, lending services to one side or another whether that be navel protection, private army deployment, supply transport, scouting, or just plain privateering.
+A Rogue Trader can act as a mercenary force broker, lending services to one side or another, whether that be naval protection, private army deployment, supply transport, scouting, or just plain privateering.
 Heck, just arranging arms deals is often quite profitable in itself.
 The Battlefleet Kronus sourcebook expands a great deal on this aspect of the game.

 Worthy Opponent: This can quite easily happen in-game between PCs and other Rogue Traders, since while most of them are rivals, very few are outright enemies as Koronus is filled with forces that are openly hostile to all humans.
 The supplement Edge of Abyss actively encourages GMs to have their groups develop rivalries with, and seek to surpass the existing canonical NPCs.